Many or all companies we feature compensate us. Compensation and editorial

 If your HELOC is still in the draw period, you’ll start paying down the balance faster when you convert to a fixed-rate option.
 As a result, you’ll still have access to your credit limit at the variable interest rate.

-Example of a fixed rate on a HELOC
+Example of a fixed-rate lock on a HELOC

 U.S. Bank, for example, allows three separate rate locks.
 Customers can choose a dollar amount and repayment term from their online accounts.
 The lender auto-populates the rate and term for the fixed loan, and customers can choose an amount to convert to a fixed rate.
 It’s also possible to leave some amounts out of the rate lock.